World Athletics: Sex

 International level athletics competitions are mostly divided by sex and World Athletics applies eligibility rules for the women's category.
 World Athletics has regulations for intersex and transgender athletes.
 The differences of sex development (DSD) regulations apply to athletes who are legally female or intersex and have certain physiology.
-Currently, such DSD limitations only apply to athletes competing in track running events from 400 metres to the mile run, though World Athletics publicly remains open to extending this to other events based on new scientific study.
-A DSD athlete who is legally female or intersex will be subjected to specific rules if she has XY male chromosomes, testes rather than ovaries, have circulating testosterone within the typical male range (7.7 to 29.4 nmol/L), and are androgen-sensitive so that their body makes use of that testosterone.
-World Athletics requires that any such athlete must reduce their blood testosterone level to 5 nmol/L or lower for a six-month period before becoming eligible for international competition.
-World Athletics created these rules as a way to ensure fair competition in the women's category.
-In October 2019, World Athletics changed the testosterone limit for transgender competitors, setting it at 5 nmol/L, from the previous 10 nmol/L, in order to bring it in line with the DSD regulations.
-According to regulations from October 2019, in order for a trans woman to compete in the women's category: "3.2.1 she must provide a written and signed declaration, in a form satisfactory to the Medical Manager, that her gender identity is female; 3.2.2 she must demonstrate to the satisfaction of the Expert Panel (on the balance of probabilities), in accordance with clause 4, that the concentration of testosterone in her serum has been less than 5 nmol/L3 continuously for a period of at least 12 months; and 3.2.3 she must keep her serum testosterone concentration below 5 nmol/L for so long as she wishes to maintain her eligibility to compete in the female category of competition."
+DSD athletes who are legally female or intersex are subject to specific rules if they have XY male chromosomes, testes rather than ovaries, circulating testosterone in the typical male range (7.7 to 29.4 nmol/L), and are androgen-sensitive so that their bodies make use of that testosterone.
+World Athletics requires any such athlete to reduce their blood testosterone level to 5 nmol/L or lower for a six-month period before becoming eligible for international competition.

 The rules have been challenged by affected athletes in the Court of Arbitration for Sport (CAS), though no athlete has done so successfully.
 In May 2019, CAS upheld the rules on the basis that discrimination against the minority of DSD athletes was proportional as a method of preserving access to the female category to a much larger majority of women without DSDs.

+In 2023, World Athletics tightened their regulations further, excluding transgender women who have gone through male puberty from competing in the female category.
+The new regulations also reduced the testosterone limit for androgen-sensitive XY DSD athletes to 2.5 nmol/L and extended the limit to apply to all women's events, where it had previously only applied to track events of distances between 400m and one mile.
+World Athletics president Sebastian Coe described this as "decisive action to protect the female category in our sport".

+Equipment

+Ban on clothing, shoes and other equipment that give an unfair advantage.
+Such as a max stack height of 40mm and limiting shoes to one rigid plate per shoe for marathons.

-Certified Athletic Facilities
+Certified athletic facilities

 World Athletics provides approval certificates to venues of athletic facilities: Class 1, Class 2 and Indoor.
 To receive certification, venues are required to submit measurement reports of their track and field facilities.

 Class 1 venues are fully certified along with in-situ tests of the actual synthetic track surface, whilst Class 2 venues only ensures that the synthetic surface has a valid Product Certificate (from an accredited synthetic track surface manufacturer) and the facility conforms to the stringent requirements for accurate measurement contained in World Athletics Rules and Regulations.